fraangon/simulation-tp6/README.md

-# simulation-tp6
+# Simulation TP6

+## Config
-## To change the control variables, you can modify the `config.js` file.
+To change the control variables, you can modify the `config.js` file.

+## Run
-## To run the simulation, you can run the following commands:
+To run the simulation, you can run the following commands:
 ```
 npm install
 npm run start